hummingbot/hummingbot/documentation/docs/support.md

 ## Needed support info

-Before you reporting bugs or issues, please collect these three items which helps our support team triage your issue promptly.
+Before reporting bugs or issues, please collect these three items which helps our support team triage your issue promptly.

 1. **Screenshot**: In the Hummingbot client, run the `status` command and take a screenshot that includes the full terminal/bash window.
 Make sure to include both the left pane and the right log pane of Hummingbot.